MSSM-Higgs-Spectrum/mssm-higgs-viewer/README.md

 ## General

-The *mssm-higgs-viewer* uses simulated data in root format to create an animated gif file from it.
+The *mssm-higgs-viewer* uses calculated data stored in root format to create an animated gif file from it.

-The used data was created with simulations using benchmark scenarios to predict the measurements of three neutral Higgs bosons according to the MSSM (Minimal Supersymmetric Standard Model) at the CMS detector.
+The used data was created with theory calculations using benchmark scenarios to predict the measurements of three neutral Higgs bosons according to the MSSM (Minimal Supersymmetric Standard Model).

 In the plot you can show the neutral Higgs bosons peaks in relation to a fixed tangent beta value and an over time changing m_A value.